SPSTEPBYSTEP/Csharp-For-Beginners/README.md

 ##How to open project files

-Each folder contain separate project files.
-Simply go to your desire project folder and find a file with extension **.sln** .
-Open it with visual studio.
-Rebuild the project and you’re good to go.
+Each folder has separate project.
+To open a project file, please follow these simple steps

+1. Go to project folder
+2. Find file with extension **.sln**
+3. Open **.sln** file with **Visual Studio**
+4. Rebuild the project and you're good to go

 ---